LibrariesHacked/schema-librarydata/docs/events.md

 #### Multiple or unknown outcomes

 It could be difficult for a library service to assign an outcome to each event.
-It's likely that an event would apply to multiple different outcomes.
-In these cases, at the moment just one has to be selected.
-This is likely to lead to situations where similar events are assigned under different outcomes.
+It's likely that an event would apply to multiple outcomes.
+In these cases, just one should be selected.
+This may also lead to situations where similar events are assigned under different outcomes.

 We should investigate options to:

 - Assign multiple outcomes
 - Have an option for leaving this empty or unknown
-- Have guidance for common event types that suggests which outcomes to use
+- Have guidance for common events that suggests which outcome(s) to use

 #### Non-library events